|Application deadline:||January 15|

-Biomedical Engineering encompasses fundamental concepts in engineering, biology and medicine to develop innovative approaches and new devices, materials, implants, algorithms, processes and systems for the medical industry.
-These could be used for the assessment and evaluation of technology; for prevention, diagnosis, and treatment of diseases; for patient care and rehabilitation and for improving medical practice and health care delivery.
+The field of biomedical engineering combines fundamental concepts in engineering, biology and medicine in order to develop innovative approaches and new devices, materials, implants, algorithms, processes and systems for the medical industry.
+These could be used, for example, to assess and evaluate technology; to prevent, diagnose and treat diseases; for patient care and rehabilitation and to improve medical practice and health care delivery.

-The first year of the Biomedical Engineering programme focuses on mandatory courses expanding students engineering skills and knowledge in areas like: anatomy, physiology, biology and biochemistry.
-Courses in mathematics, statistics, multidimensional biomedical signal generation and analysis, combined with medical informatics and biomedical modelling and simulation, create a solid foundation for the continuation of the programme.
+The first year of the Biomedical Engineering master's programme focuses on mandatory courses expanding students’ engineering skills and knowledge in areas like anatomy, physiology, biology and biochemistry.
+Courses in mathematics, statistics, multidimensional biomedical signal generation and analysis, combined with medical informatics and biomedical modeling and simulation, create a solid foundation for the continuation of the programme.

-In the second year, three areas of specialization are introduced: medical informatics, medical imaging and bioengineering.
-As well as that, a mandatory course in Philosophy of Science is given, preparing students for the degree project.
+In the second year, three areas of specialisation are introduced: medical informatics, medical imaging and bioengineering.
+In addition to the specialisation tracks there is a mandatory course in the Philosophy of Science, preparing students for their degree project.

 Graduates of the Biomedical Engineering programme should be able to:

-Through its mixture of mandatory and elective courses, the Biomedical Engineering curriculum supports and sustains "Engineering for Health" through a relevant mixture of mandatory and elective courses.
-This enables both broad and in-depth studies, which emphasise the importance of multidisciplinary and collaborative approaches to real world engineering problems in biology and medicine.
+Through its mixture of mandatory and elective courses, the Biomedical Engineering curriculum supports and sustains an "Engineering for Health" mindset, which emphasises the importance of multidisciplinary and collaborative approaches to real life engineering problems in biology and medicine.

 Applicants shall have:

 |TOEFL paper-based test score :||575|

-Linköping University offers sholarships to new students with excellent academic results.
+Linköping University offers scholarships to new students with excellent academic results.
 Scholarships within the programme LiU International Scholarships will result in a tuition fee waiver of 50-100 %